 Lionel Richie and I were like two old friends having the most amazing, relaxed conversation.
 From the moment we said, “Hello” until we hung up two hours later it was “Easy Like Sunday Morning.”
-No pun intended but I could have talked with him “All Night Long.”
+No pun intended, but I could have talked with him “All Night Long.”

 If you take the time to read his interview, I think it will touch your heart as it touched mine.
 He spoke about being a small boy living across the street from the Tuskegee University campus in Alabama.
 It was there that he enjoyed an amazing childhood surrounded by black bourgeois intellectuals, including the Tuskegee Airmen, America’s first black military airmen.
-He shared stories about racism and bigotry and how the end of the Civil Rights movement affected his way of life.
+He shared stories about racism and bigotry and how the end of the Civil Rights movement affected his life.

-He talked about how music can bridge the gap between cultures on opposite sides of the world and how people who don’t speak English know the words to his songs.
+He talked about how music can bridge the gap between cultures on opposite sides of the world, and how people who don’t speak English know the words to his songs.